MicrosoftDocs/azure-dev-docs/articles/go/deploy-azure-resource-manager-template.md

 # Deploy an Azure Resource Manage Template with the Azure SDK for Go

-In this tutorial, you'll use the Azure SDK for Go to deploy an Azure Resource Manager template.
+In this tutorial, you use the Azure SDK for Go to deploy an Azure Resource Manager template.

 Azure Resource Manager is the deployment and management service for Azure.
 It enables you to create, update, and delete resources in your Azure account.
 Azure Resource Manager templates declaratively describe your infrastructure as code in JSON documents.